-The Clio’s interior is good to look at and quite stylish, but newer models have simpler designs, bigger screens and better infotainment systems
+The Renault Clio interior is good to look at and quite stylish, but newer models have simpler designs, bigger screens and better infotainment systems

 Sitting in the Clio’s dark interior is a bit like staring into a black hole – the £600 panoramic glass sunroof is a worthwhile option that lets in lots of light

-An upgraded Bose sound system costs between £175 and £350 depending on which model you fit it to.
+The standard stereo is tinny and really uncompetitive and you can get an upgraded Bose sound system.
 It has six speakers, plus a subwoofer, so it has a fuller sound than the basic system and is worth paying for, but the 675W B&O stereo offered in the Ford Fiesta is in a totally different league.